BrookemWalters/BrookemWalters-Portfolio/Essays/Growth As A Data Person.md

 -	*[Exploring the Data with Scatter Plots]( https://rpubs.com/ekoorb03/Guides_Scatter_Plots)* demonstrates how to utilize the ::plotly:: package to visualize and explore the relationship between two variables.

     - I segmented the data into quintiles to reveal at a glance the differences of Michigan county population composition based on COVID-19 mortality, and created my own quintile color pallet for graphic consistency.
 I love the ability of ::plotly:: to provide labels via hovering over the plot of interest.
-It allows the enduser to understand more about the variable without cluttering up the graphs.
+It allows the end user to understand more about the variable without cluttering up the graphs.

      -	Here are the Michigan plots in their current form:
         - [COVID-19 Mortality by Public Housing Assistance Rate](https://rpubs.com/ekoorb03/plots_pubassistance)